Staten Island Electrocution Accident Attorneys

 Relevant New York labor laws include:

-New York Labor Law 200: According to this law, supervisors and site owners are legally required to maintain a safe work environment.
+- New York Labor Law 200: According to this law, supervisors and site owners are legally required to maintain a safe work environment.

 - New York Labor Law 241 (6): In the case that a property owner or general contractor is found to be in violation of an industrial code rule, either during the construction, demolition or excavation phase of a project, they may be held liable for their negligent actions.

 Contact Queller, Fisher, Washor, Fuchs & Kool Today